 These are things to look out for:

-During a self-examination, visit Bite Back at Mouth Cancer, look at the skin on the face and neck to check for:
+During a self-examination look at the skin on the face and neck to check for:

 That’s quite a list but remember the mouth is prone to all sorts of damage.
 We bite ourselves, burn ourselves with hot food and drink and damage the inside of our mouths with spicy foods or scrape it with hard things.
 Bleeding gums and loose teeth are commonly caused by gum disease.
 Many people are prone to mouth ulcers (never lasting more than 3 weeks).